-The next phase is the implementation of the Recovery Plan.
+Council is now working on the implementation of the Recovery Plan.
 This means putting in place the new land uses and activities (such as the new road links, walking and cycling paths, green spaces, business and rural activities). [ back to top ]

 Council recognises that there are some private property owners in the regeneration areas.
 The Recovery Plan respects the rights of these property owners to legal road access and water services.
 Council will work with these property owners when designing and planning Recovery Plan projects.

-The Recovery Plan is a key step towards providing greater certainty for private property owners about what might happen in their neighbourhood in the future, and towards enabling the Council to complete repairs to damaged infrastructure. [ back to top ]
+The Recovery Plan is a key step towards providing greater certainty for private property owners about what might happen in their neighbourhood in the future and enables the Council to complete repairs to damaged infrastructure. [ back to top ]

-Council, working with Kaiapoi-Tuahiwi Community Board, will lead the implementation of the Recovery Plan.
-We will work with our key partners; the Crown, Te Rῡnanga o Ngāi Tahu, Te Ngāi Tῡāhuriri Rῡnanga, Te Kōhaka o Tῡhaitara Trust, Environment Canterbury, resident and community groups and the community.
+Council, working with the Kaiapoi-Tuahiwi Community Board, will lead the implementation of the Recovery Plan.
+We will work with our key partners; the Crown, Te Rῡnanga o Ngāi Tahu, Te Ngāi Tῡāhuriri Rῡnanga, Te Kōhaka o Tῡhaitara Trust, Environment Canterbury, resident and community groups, and the community.

-Additional funding of $18.6 million has been confirmed through the Council’s Long Term Plan 2018 - 2028, which was approved by Council on 19 June 2018.
-This will enable the completion of most of the Recovery Plan projects in the next two to three years.
+Funding of $18.6 million has been confirmed through the Council’s Long Term Plan 2018 - 2028, which was approved by Council on 19 June 2018.
+This will enable the completion of most of the Recovery Plan projects in the next three years.

 There is also the opportunity for Council to explore alternative funding sources to help implement some of the projects in the regeneration areas. [ back to top ]